TritonDataCenter/sdc-napi/docs/index.md

 ## UpdateNic (PUT /nics/:mac_address)

 Changes properties of the nic with the given MAC address.
+Note: if the nic is in an aggregation, you can only add IPs to the first nic in the aggregation.
+Attempting to provision IPs on any other nic in the aggregation will result in an error.

 | Field                    | Type                   | Description                                                                       |
 | ------------------------ | ---------------------- | --------------------------------------------------------------------------------- |